-In paediatric practice, a rapid antigen detection test (RADT) to prove the presence of GAS is recommended because of its ease of use, short turnaround time, and high specificity.
-In situations of negative RADT, bacteriological culture is performed to confirm the diagnosis.
-Most general practitioners lack a diagnostic test to discriminate between viral and bacterial pharyngitis, resulting in antibiotic prescriptions in more than 80% of cases.
+Our findings show a significant discrepancy between a verified diagnosis of bacterial tonsillopharyngitis and the prescription of antibiotics.
 Clear advice about using culture, serology, and novel diagnostic technologies is essential for reducing needless antibiotic usage.
 In the lack of a single accurate and rapid differential diagnostic approach, clinical and laboratory results remain crucial in distinguishing between viral and bacterial infections.
-Although we could not differentiate between viral and bacterial infections with high specificity, decreasing needless antibiotic therapy in children with tonsillopharyngitis.
+Although we could not differentiate between viral and bacterial infections in this study, we provide a blood test-based decision tree that may identify EBV/CMV infections with high specificity, decreasing needless antibiotic therapy in children with tonsillopharyngitis.